Courses-journey/cpp-cherno/README.md

 ```

 - By default class make everything private
-- To make it public to access we have to sepecify that by `public:`
+- To make it public to access we have to specify that by `public:`

 ```c++
 class Player